Faculty Position Jobs at Kennesaw State University with Visa Sponsorship

 Which visa types does Kennesaw State University commonly use for Faculty Position hires?

 KSU uses several visa categories depending on the role and candidate background.
 H-1B is the most common for tenure-track and full-time instructional positions.
-J-1 is used for visiting faculty, researchers, and postdoctoral roles.
+J-1 visa is used for visiting faculty, researchers, and postdoctoral roles.
 TN visas are an option for Canadian and Mexican nationals in qualifying academic fields.
 For long-term hires, KSU may also sponsor Green Card pathways through EB-2 or EB-3 PERM labor certification.

 What qualifications are expected for Faculty Position roles at Kennesaw State University?